Questions & Answers

 Short Answer: NO.

 Trading is a risky business.
-Past performance is not a guarantee of future performance, think; London Capital & Finance, Lehman Brothers, Northern Rock or WeWork, London Capital Finance or Thomas Cook.
+Past performance is not a guarantee of future performance, think; Neil Woodford's fund , London Capital & Finance, Lehman Brothers, Northern Rock or WeWork, Jamie Oliver's restaurant chain or Thomas Cook.

-As active investors (see Proprietary Trading on the menu bar). trading relatively small size to much larger institutional market participants it enables traders to be more responsive to market conditions and therefore scale into and out of positions without these positions going against them.
+As active investors (Ref Link Proprietary Trading ). trading relatively small size to much larger institutional market participants it enables traders to be more responsive to market conditions and therefore scale into and out of positions without these positions going against them.

 As a consequence achieving average returns of 1 - 2 % per month is a realistic ROI on capital traded.
 However this represents only part of our activities as we seek to diversify risk.

 For details on what we do go to the Investment Tab in the Menu.